top of page

 Deliverance from Disease

 In the COVID-19 pandemic world, it is a bit too easy to imagine the plagues of ancient Rome.
 Plagues are often referenced in ancient literature and we can see calls to the gods for deliverance in ancient coins.
+When plague threatened Rome, the state turned to Apollo, and today's coins tell that story.

-Trebonianus Gallus was Emperor from June 251 – August 253, during a time when Rome was enduring a pandemic.
+Trebonianus Gallus was Emperor from June 251-August 253, during a time when Rome was enduring a pandemic.
 "Pandemic" is a 17th century term from Greek: pan (all) demos (people).

 In 1666, the English physician Gideon Harvey used “Pandemick” interchangeably with “Epidemick” to mean a malignant disease that “do generally…haunt a Country”.